José M. López: Post-World War II

 López received an enthusiastic reception when his ship landed in New York City and he was greeted by New York Mayor Fiorello La Guardia.
 On a visit to Mexico City, he was greeted by the president of Mexico, Manuel Ávila Camacho, and awarded Mexico's highest military commendation, la Condecoración del Mérito Militar.

 He later moved his family to San Antonio, where he was hired as a contact representative with the Veterans Administration.
 Upon the outbreak of the Korean War, López was accidentally ordered to serve for his country and without hesitation was prepared to do so, until President Harry S. Truman, heard of and corrected the matter so that López could remain in the United States.

 José Mendoza López died one year after his wife; they were together for 62 years.

 Namesakes

 The city of Mission, Texas, López' hometown, named a street and a city park — José M. López Park — in his honor.

 The North East Independent School District in San Antonio, Texas, named a school in his honor, José M. López Middle School.

+Also in San Antonio, a section of Interstate 10 was named in his honor.
+The designation runs east from Interstate 35 to Loop 1604.

 A statue of Sgt.
 López stands in Brownsville's Veterans Park.